 Spanish

-- Play the muted video clip pausing at each scene.
+- First, play the muted video clip pausing at each scene.

-- Make sure to describe in comprehensible target language, not your thinking language.
+- Next, describe in comprehensible target language, not your thinking language.
 This means you will focus on the compressible words that your students know, as well as the target structures.

-- Ask questions as you go.
+- Then, ask questions as you go.
 Restating the answers as well.
 For example, when you pause the first scene of the baby, you could ask the following questions:

 - Is this a girl or a boy?